jordan-simonovski/jordansimonov-ski/content/posts/systems-observability-slos-error-budgets.md

 title: "Systems Observability - Determining SLIs, SLOs, and Introducing Error Budgets"
 date: 2019-05-21T19:30:20+11:00
 author: "Jordan Simonovski"
 description: "Monitoring isn't just a 'finger in the air' way of determining the health of our applications.
-It also needs to be an actionable indicator of the reliability of our systems"
+It also needs to be an actionable indicator of the reliability of our systems."
 tags: ["infra","observability","monitoring","logging","SLI","SLO","SRE"]
 cover: "/img/is-this-monitoring.jpg"
 ---